'Gold' open access journals

 Subscription ‘hybrid’ journals

-You can pay an Article Processing Charge (APC) to publish an individual paper as open access in a journal that otherwise restricts access to subscribers - this is the hybrid 'gold' open access route.
+You can pay an APC to publish an individual paper as open access in a journal that otherwise restricts access to subscribers - this is the hybrid 'gold' open access route.

 If your funding agency requires open access to your publications, this route may allow you to publish in a journal that is otherwise restricted.